junxit/us-congress-bills-111/metadata.md

 - 2009-03-03 — Introduced in House
 - 2009-03-03 — Introduced in House
 - 2009-03-03 — Referred to the House Committee on Transportation and Infrastructure.
+- 2009-03-04 — Forwarded by Subcommittee to Full Committee by Voice Vote .
+- 2009-03-04 — Referred to the Subcommittee on Water Resources and Environment.
+- 2009-03-04 — Subcommittee Consideration and Mark-up Session Held.
+- 2009-03-05 — Committee Consideration and Mark-up Session Held.
+- 2009-03-05 — Ordered to be Reported (Amended) by Voice Vote.
+- 2009-03-09 — Placed on the Union Calendar, Calendar No. 9.
+- 2009-03-09 — Reported (Amended) by the Committee on Transportation.
+H. Rept.
+111-26.
+- 2009-03-09 — Reported (Amended) by the Committee on Transportation.
+H. Rept.
+111-26.